HUBBARD CONVENTIONAL MALES

 The Hubbard Conventional Males have been selected to offer the best meat yield at the lowest live cost.

 Their qualities, in terms of viability and reproductive persistence, provide a significant economic benefit.

-They are characterised by strong growth, very good feed conversion ratio, excellent viability, and exceptional meat yield at processing.
+They are characterised by strong growth, very good feed conversion ratio, excellent viability, and good meat yield at processing.

 In 2017 Hubbard launched a new yield male to complete their range of conventional males: the Hubbard M22.

 The use of CT Scanner technology in the breeding program has enabled Hubbard's R&D team to amongst other things, significantly improve the accuracy with which the genetic criteria for breast meat yield is measured.

 The Hubbard M22 is a yellow male responding to markets where the percentage of deboned breast meat is the key factor in the choice of breeder packages.
 It delivers excellent carcass conformation and deboned breast meat yield.